robos-labels: Agility and innovation meets sustainability in automotive labeling

 Agility and an opportunity mindset

-At its current size, robos-labels has found a sweet spot.
+At its current size, Robos-labels has found a sweet spot.
 “We’re big enough to have standards in place but small enough that we can quickly try new ideas and adapt when needed,” says Tasmin.
 “That’s one of our key strengths and something our customers really value.”

 Agility is also embedded in the company’s culture through what they call an “opportunity mindset.”
-That has allowed robos-labels to embrace innovation in many forms — from investing in modernizing their entire site in 2018 to launching cross-departmental AI projects where anyone motivated can participate.
+That has allowed Robos-labels to embrace innovation in many forms — from investing in modernizing their entire site in 2018 to launching cross-departmental AI projects where anyone motivated can participate.
 “About 10% of our team is involved, from machine operators to reprographics,” says Tasmin.
 “We experiment, build agents and learn together.
 It’s hands-on, collaborative and a bit like a workshop where anything feels possible.”

 Sustainability as a way of life